 - Shall not make malicious or intentionally false statements about a colleague.

 All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.

-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in The Employee Handbook and on our website at www.allsaintscatholicschool.net
+Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted on our breakroom and on our website at: allsaintscatholicschool.net

 Reporting Child Abuse, Abandonment or Neglect:

 All employees and agents have an affirmative duty to report actual or suspected cases of child abuse, abandonment, or neglect.
 Call 1-800-96-ABUSE or report online at http://www.dcf.state.fl.us/abuse/report/ .

 - Signs of Physical Abuse The child may have unexplained bruises, welts, cuts, or other injuries; broken bones; or burns.
 A child experiencing physical abuse may seem withdrawn or depressed, seem afraid to go home or may run away, shy away from physical contact, be aggressive, or wear inappropriate clothing to hide injuries.

 - Signs of Sexual Abuse The child may have torn, stained or bloody underwear, trouble walking or sitting, pain or itching in genital area, or a sexually transmitted disease.
 A child experiencing sexual abuse may have unusual knowledge of sex or act seductively, fear a particular person, seem withdrawn or depressed, gain or lose weight suddenly, shy away from physical contact, or run away from home.